Upgrade to v2

 Some feature gaps in v2 include:

-• Spark support in jobs - this is currently in preview in v2.
+• Spark support in jobs - currently in preview in v2.

 • Publishing jobs (pipelines in v1) as endpoints.
 You can however, schedule pipelines without publishing.